KristineCV/lab4-auth-reports/README.md

-Short Explanation of Each JOIN (Lab Context)
+Short Explanation of Each JOIN

 INNER JOIN → Used in /reports/users-with-roles to list users that actually have assigned roles.